Pure Trance

-Pure Trance (ピュア・トランス, Pyua Toransu) is a shōjo (targeted towards girls) science-fiction manga by Junko Mizuno.
+Pure Trance (ピュア・トランス, Pyua Toransu) is a shōjo science-fiction manga by Junko Mizuno.
 Her debut manga, it appeared as a serial in the booklets of Avex Trax's Pure Trance techno compilation CD series.
 It was later collected into a bound volume by East Press and published in 1998.

 Last Gasp published an English-language translation of Pure Trance in July 2005; the edition was produced by jaPRESS.